Exchange students should consult our exchange programs page for further details.

-This Bachelor in International Business offers you the opportunity to study a bachelor degree in English at a triple-accredited school.
+This Bachelor in International Business offers the opportunity to study a bachelor degree entirely in English at a triple-accredited school.
 Highly international, this program has been created for students wishing to develop international business skills and knowledge.

+The program is open both to international and French students.
+Students planning a career abroad should definitely consider joining the program.
 Our aim is to encourage students to develop the skills and motivation to assume high-level responsibilities in dynamic companies operating internationally, in functions as varied as marketing, management, sales and export.

 The BIB is recognized by the French Ministry of Higher Education and Research under the name of “Chargé d’Affaires Internationales”.
 The official recognition for the program is referred to as the “Visa”.